 These are the basic building blocks of a good supplement programme.
 I take these every day.
 Then, there are optional extras – from nutrients that support your brain, your mood and give you an energy boost when you need it, to natural relaxants or hormone balancers.

 4. ADD EXTRA ANTIOXIDANT NUTRIENTS

-The evidence is now very conclusive that an optimal intake of antioxidant nutrients slows down the ageing process and prevents a variety of diseases.
+The evidence is now very conclusive that an optimal intake of Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… nutrients slows down the ageing process and prevents a variety of diseases.
 For this reason it is well worth supplementing extra antioxidant nutrients – on top of those in a good multivitamin – to ensure you are achieving the best possible ageing protection.
-The kind of nutrients that are provided in an antioxidant supplement are vitamins A, C, E and beta-carotene, zinc and selenium, possibly iron, copper and manganese, the amino acids glutathione or cysteine, resveratrol, alpha lipoic acid, COQ10 plus phytonutrients such as bilberry extract, elderberry extract, pycnogenol and grape seed extract.
+The kind of nutrients that are provided in an antioxidant supplement are vitamins A, C, E and beta-carotene, zinc and selenium, possibly iron, copper and manganese, the Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… glutathione or cysteine, resveratrol, alpha lipoic acid, COQ10 plus phytonutrients such as bilberry extract, elderberry extract, pycnogenol and grape seed extract.
 These plant chemicals, rich in bioflavonoids and anthocyanidins, are also often supplied in more comprehensive vitamin C formulas.

 fREE ONLINE HEALTH CHECK